theelous3/asks/docs/source/a-look-at-sessions.rst

 The ``DSession`` class is aimed at working with many requests, to many hosts!
 Webscraping and such is an excellent use for this.

-The reason for two classes, is that they each have their own streamlined connection pooling, and the ``Session`` methods do not require a url or path to facilitate many similar / slightly different calls.
+The reason for two classes, is that they each have their own streamlined connection pooling, and the ``Session`` methods do not require a url or path in order to facilitate many similar / slightly different calls.

 Creating a Session